 Sharia ‘a law requires an element of shared risk in the growth of money, however UK regulation states that savings accounts must have their capital guaranteed.

 With Sharia ‘a compliant savings accounts you can choose to take your portion of the loss and receive less money back.
 This allows Muslims to remain faithful to Sharia 'a law while enabling the account to still be described as a savings account.
 Savers can choose not to do this and receive their deposit back in full either during the investment period if the Sharia ‘a bank allows this or at the end of the agreed notice period or term.

 Sharia’ law forbids Muslim banks from investing in, funding or dealing with prohibited businesses or interests.
 These include businesses associated with alcohol, pork, gambling, pornography, speculation, tobacco, those that deal in interest or other any other commodities that are forbidden (or ‘haram’) under Islamic law.

-As stated in the previous paragraph, savings in UK accounts must be guaranteed under UK regulation.
+As stated above, savings in UK accounts must be guaranteed under UK regulation.
 Islamic banks mitigate the risk of savings loss in many ways, so that the customer’s deposits and return do not suffer.

 For instance, Bank of London & The Middle East (BLME) says that if a customer’s deposit is not producing the agreed profit rate, the account can be closed early without penalty, the original deposit will be returned in full, and the profit at the original expected profit rate will be paid anyway.

-It should be noted that, to date, these banks have always achieved the expected profit rate offered to its customers.
+It should be emphasised that, to date, these banks have always achieved the expected profit rate offered to its customers.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.